Kentucky.com prep baseball and softball Player of the Week winners announced

-Voting for the first Kentucky.com Player of the Week awards for baseball and softball this season was conducted earlier this week.
+Voting for the Kentucky.com Player of the Week baseball and softball awards was conducted earlier this week.

-Conner’s Jarrod Rabe and Estill County’s Kaylee Covey took home the respective honors.
-Rabe received 2,119 votes, 51.3 percent of those cast, in the baseball poll while Covey garnered 4,589 votes, 40.7 percent of those cast this week.
+Union County’s James Hutchison and Graves County’s Bailey Wilson took home the respective honors.
+Hutchison received 2,953 votes, 39.44 percent of those cast, in the baseball poll while Wilson earned 1,071 votes, 16.74 percent of those cast this week.

-Rabe was recognized for his performance in the Cougars’ 16-8 win at Lawrenceburg (Ind.) on Saturday.
-He had five RBI on a 3-for-5 day at the plate.
+Hutchison drove in three runs on 3-for-4 hitting in Union County’s 14-3 victory against Washington County at the Fort Walton Beach Bash on April 6.
+He had a home run and scored three runs for the Braves in that contest.

-Covey won for her showing in Estill County’s four-inning 16-0 win over Owsley County on March 26.
-The senior had 12 strikeouts and allowed one hit on the mound and helped her cause with four RBI on 3-for-4 hitting, including a home run.
+Wilson went 3-for-4 with four RBI and scored two runs in Graves County’s 17-2 win over Crittenden County on April 7.
+Two of her hits were doubles for the Eagles.

 Josh Moore: 859-231-1307, @HLpreps